- Food and Cooking»

 Lavender is associated with increasing blood circulation and reducing insomnia, anxiety, migraines and depression as well as treating skin ailments such as psoriasis, acne, wrinkles, cuts and burns.
 Lavender essential oil also has both antifungal and antiseptic properties.
 Lavender is a fragrant flower to grow that is very beautiful.

 Unfortunately the purple color fades to green during cooking of most vegetables.
-To retain as much nutrition and color, don't overcook vegetables.
+To retain as much nutrition and color, don't overcook vegetables and steaming the ones you can is best.
 Also adding a little lemon juice or vinegar to the vegetables during cooking may help to produce a prettier final product.

 Purple foods help your body in numerous ways including prevention of premature aging, help reduce the risk of cancer and protect your heart.